Neurita/neurita.github.io/content/how_to_compile_MITK_on_docker.md

 ![MITK ccmake image](images/Docker_Ubuntu_15.04_ccmake_MITK_002.png)

 * **Note: in Ubuntu:14.04 you CAN'T select the option 'MITK_USE_Python', because It needs Qt >= 5.3**
+* **Tips:**
+    - For a complete installation, press 't' to toggle the advance view.
+You may select all the options you desire, like compile with all applications and plugins.
+    - Also, if you selected `MITK_USE_SYSTEM_PYTHON`, you may want to change `PYTHON_EXECUTABLE`,`PYTHON_INCLUDE_DIR` and `PYTHON_LIBRARY` to your respective installation.
+For now, It's not possible to use Python 3, so you'll have to use Python2.7.

 ```bash
 # Press 'c' to configure and 'g' to generate and exit.